lemonade-sdk/infinity-arcade/docs/lemonade_client_api.md

 #### `execute_lemonade_server_command(args, timeout=10, use_popen=False, stdout_file=None, stderr_file=None)`
 Execute lemonade-server commands using the best available method for the system.

 **When to use:** As the primary interface for running any lemonade-server command.
-The method automatically tries different installation methods (pip, installer, dev) and caches the successful command for future use.
+The method automatically discovers the lemonade-server installation and caches the successful command for future use.
 Essential for cross-platform compatibility.

 **Parameters:**
 - `args: List[str]` - Command arguments to pass to lemonade-server (e.g., `["--version"]`, `["serve"]`)